TinYard/TinYard/README.md

 ### IInjector

-An `IInjector` should provide two easy-to-use `Inject` methods.
+An `IInjector` should provide three easy-to-use `Inject` methods.

 One `Inject` method should provide an object, that has been provided as a parameter, values to any Field that has the [`Inject` attribute](#Inject-Attribute).

-The other `Inject` method should have `target` and `value` objects passed as arguments.
+The second `Inject` method should have `target` and `value` objects passed as arguments.
 The `target` object should be injected into, specifically looking to provide it with the `value` object if possible.

+The third `Inject` method should be provided with a Generic `T` parameter.
+This `Inject` method works slightly different than the others - It will create and return an instance of Type `T` that is has created via Constructor Injection.

 All [`IInjector`](#IInjector)'s should also have an internal collection of values that can be injected into any class when the first `Inject` method is called upon it.
 This collection should be added to / provided to the [`IInjector`](#IInjector) via the `AddInjectable` method.

 #### TinYardInjector